Marvel Zombies: Plot

-The Acolytes return to Earth to find Magneto, but instead, discover a still-living Black Panther.
-The Panther has escaped from the lab of the zombie Giant-Man, who has been keeping him alive as a food source, as a result of which the Panther is now missing an arm and a foot.
+The Acolytes return to Earth to find Magneto, discovering a still-living Black Panther.
+The Panther has escaped from the lab of the zombie Giant-Man who kept him alive as a food source, leaving the Panther without an arm and a foot.
 Zombie Wasp gets into an argument with her husband when she discovers he was hoarding the Black Panther.
 He promptly decapitates Zombie Wasp by biting off her head, which remains sentient.
 After observing the Wasp's head begging for the flesh, Black Panther reasons that hunger is more psychological than physical.

-Meanwhile, the zombies have decided that the flesh of other zombies just isn't satisfying.
-Galactus then arrives on Earth and is attacked by the zombies, but he repels them easily.
-Giant-Man, Iron Man and Bruce Banner create a device that amplifies the powers they gained from the Silver Surfer, and together with Colonel America, Luke Cage, Spider-Man and Wolverine they are able to injure Galactus.
-The cosmic-powered zombies fight off zombified versions of several supervillains, although Colonel America is killed by the Red Skull, and then proceed to devour Galactus.
-Giant-Man, the Hulk, Iron Man, Luke Cage, Spider-Man and Wolverine are then infused with Galactus' power cosmic', the group thus becomes collective Galacti.
+Meanwhile, the zombies have decided that the flesh of other zombies isn't satisfying.
+Galactus arrives on Earth and is attacked by the zombies but repels them easily.
+Giant-Man, Iron Man and Bruce Banner create a device that amplifies the powers they gained from the Silver Surfer, and together with Captain America, Luke Cage, Spider-Man and Wolverine they are able to injure Galactus.
+The cosmic-powered zombies fight off zombified versions of several supervillains, although Captain America is killed by the Red Skull.
+They proceed to devour Galactus.
+Giant-Man, the Hulk, Iron Man, Luke Cage, Spider-Man and Wolverine are thus infused with Galactus' power cosmic', and the group becomes collective Galacti.

-Five years later, Black Panther, the Acolytes, and the Wasp, restored with a cybernetic body, return to Earth to find the planet depopulated.
+Five years later, Black Panther, the Acolytes and the Wasp (restored with a cybernetic body) return to Earth to find the planet depopulated.
 Unknown to them, the Zombie Galacti have taken their hunger to the stars.
-In the final scenes, an intelligent alien race on a distant planet is fearful of the coming of Galactus, as they can see the signs of his imminent arrival in the night sky.
-To their horror, the Zombie Galacti land on their world instead and immediately begin to consume the populace.
+In final scenes, an intelligent alien race on a distant planet is fearful of the coming of Galactus, as they can see the signs of his imminent arrival in the night sky.
+To their horror, the Zombie Galacti land on their world and immediately begin to consume the population.